 Monitoring of HU-A ground water will be conducted to ensure protectiveness of the final remedy and to verify that ground-water conditions do not degrade.
+A trend analysis will be b These evaluation parameters are used to calculate the SOR value when sampling for discharge and aid in establishing water management protocols.

-A trend analysis will be performed on select wells based on their historical data to determine if any significant effects to ground water result from the RA.
+performed on select wells based on their historical data to determine if any significant effects to ground water result from the RA.